Department of Romance Languages & Literatures

 Plan on coming up with your own ideas for a Capstone Project.
 Although they may provide guidance, faculty are not responsible for suggesting topics or for recommending projects.

 TO COMPLETE YOUR CAPSTONE REQUIREMENT YOU MUST:

-1. Link the capstone to a course or study tour with a number above 3002 (302 quarter system) that you have taken or are presently taking.
+1. Link the capstone to a course with a number above 3002 (302 quarter system) that you have taken or are presently taking.
 The course must support the kind of project you wish to pursue.

-2. Within the first week of the semester, fill out the Capstone Project Registration Form and ask the instructor of your course or study tour to indicate support for the project by signing the form.
+2. Within the first week of the semester, fill out the Capstone Project Registration Form and ask the instructor of your course to indicate support for the project by signing the form.

-3. Take the form to the Director of Undergraduate Studies to secure approval and a signature.
+3. In person take the form to the Director of Undergraduate Studies to discuss and to secure approval and a signature.

 4. Register for Capstone 5001 (FREN or SPAN) for one credit.
-The course is blocked for most students; in order to have the block removed, bring the completed Capstone Project Form to the Undergraduate Director in Romance Languages.
+The course is blocked for all students; in order to have the block removed, bring in person the completed Capstone Project Form to the Undergraduate Director in Romance Languages.

 5. Participate in at least one Capstone Forum while working on the capstone project.
 You will present in the target language (French or Spanish).
 The presentation will be an oral summary of the project.
 You will not be permitted to read the summary.

 Capstone Forum - Presented in the target language (French or Spanish)